disorn-inc/udacity_adv_lane/writeup_report.md

 Once you have selected the lines, it is reasonable to assume that the lines will remain there in future video frames.
 `detect_similar_lines()` uses the previosly calculated _line_fits_ to try to identify the lane lines in a consecutive image.
 If it fails to calculate it, it invokes `detect_lines()` function to perform a full search.

+### Step 6: Determine the curvature of the lane, and vehicle position with respect to center.

+At this moment, some metrics will be calculated: the radius of curvature and the car offset.

+![alt text][image18]
+![alt text][image19]